Nomination Deadline: December 22nd 2021

 - Have provided all supporting documentation in the required format

 Please note that only candidates from the eligible countries listed below can apply for Commonwealth Master’s Scholarships in 2022.

 Antigua and Barbuda

 Papua New Guinea

 St Vincent and the Grenadines

 Each year, the CSC invites selected nominating bodies to submit a specific number of nominations.
-The deadline for nominating bodies to submit nominations to the CSC is 1 March 2021.
+The deadline for nominating bodies to submit nominations will be made available in 22 September 2021.

 Applications will be considered according to the following selection criteria: